 Getting ready for spring by doing a little work and some painting.
 Then taking a break to watch our ‘aquarium’.
 Incredible clarity when the water is quiet like today.
 Have a great weekend everyone!

-Tag Archives: vacation home
+Tag: vacation home

 We love Poke!
 It’s fab rolled in a lettuce leaf!

 Poke (pronounced POH-kay) is served in Hawaiian homes and restaurants as a side dish.
 No gathering in Hawaii would be complete without a few bowls of poke.
 In Hawaiian, it means “cut piece” or “small piece.”
 Poke is bite-size pieces of raw fish doused in seasonings.

 For centuries, Hawaiian fishermen cut their catch of raw fish into cubes and seasoned it with whatever they had on hand.
 Modern recipes for Poke use seasonings from different cultures in the Islands: soy sauce, onions, tomatoes, and chilies.
 It is so common in Hawaiian culture, that you can buy it at the local grocery store and choose from several freshly made varieties.
 It is considered a local food or “local grind” – comfort food to the Hawaiians.
 It wasn’t until the 1970s that recipes for poke were published in cookbooks.

 So do your own thing with your raw fish but if you need a base here is a great recipe:

 2 pounds fresh or sashimi-grade Ahi tuna steaks, cut into bite-size pieces*